westonplatter/westonplatter.github.io/_posts/2017-06-26-the-rewrite-p1-selections.markdown

 ---

 The door is open to for a complete overhaul of the backend so I'm enumerating backend/API functional and behavioral needs.
-Here we go.

 <!--more-->